How Team Scores Are Calculated in Gymnastics Competitions

 • Elite Standard: A team scoring 198+ is considered championship-level; 199+ is elite territory.

-Men’s NCAA Gymnastics: 5 Up, 5 Count
+Men’s Collegiate Gymnastics: 5 Up, 5 Count

 • Team Format: Five gymnasts compete per event (floor, pommel horse, rings, vault, parallel bars, and high bar), and all five scores count.